Searching ...

 Tampa Bay Region skyline view

 It’s easy to get confused when someone says they’re from Tampa Bay–and then you find out they live an hour from downtown.
-It’s a massive area with many definitions.
+It’s a massive area with many fun towns and suburbs, like Tarpon Springs and Odessa.

-However, the US Census includes Pasco and Hernando counties north of Hillsborough.
-These areas connect to the metro through the Veterans and Suncoast Parkways and I-75.
-At the very northern end is Citrus County, considered part of the Tampa Bay Area and the Florida Nature Coast.
+However, the US Census includes Pasco and Hernando counties north of Hillsborough County.
+These areas connect to the metro through the Veterans and Suncoast Parkways and Interstate 75.
+Citrus County is at the very northern end, considered part of the Tampa Bay Area and the Florida Nature Coast.

 The coalition of Tampa Bay Area governments also includes the counties to the south: Manatee, which borders the southern end of Tampa Bay, and Sarasota.
-Polk County to the east is also included, as it has some city suburbs and I-4, the east-west artery connecting Tampa to Orlando.
+Polk County to the east is also included, as it has some city suburbs and Interstate 4, the east-west artery connecting Tampa to Orlando.

 For the purposes of presenting a few top places to live in the Tampa Bay Area, we’ve excluded the City of Tampa, St. Petersburg, Bradenton, and Sarasota, which you can learn more about in their respective best neighborhood profiles.
-We’re also excluding Citrus, Polk, and Manatee Counties.
+We’re also excluding outlying Citrus, Polk, and Manatee Counties.
+We’re also not including neighborhoods inside the City of Tampa, like the beautiful Davis Islands or Ybor City.

 No matter where you live in Tampa Bay, this region is one of the best places to call home.
 You gain beautiful beaches, endless entertainment options, and an affordable lifestyle.
-For the best of Tampa Bay living, try these communities.
+For the towns near Tampa Bay, try these communities.

 Citrus Park